SharathHarish/API-Tester-K/README.md

 ---

-4. Unified Response Output
+4. 📦 Unified Response Output

 Instead of splitting results into multiple tabs, the API Tester shows everything — status code, response headers, and response body — in a single output box.
-This helps you analyze everything in one glance without switching between views.
 If the body contains valid JSON, it’s automatically formatted for readability.

 ---

-5. Request History
+5. 🕒 Request History

 Every request you send is saved in the history panel on the left.
-You can double-click any entry to replay the same request instantly.
+You can double-click any entry to replay it instantly.
-The app stores up to 20 recent requests and automatically saves them in /data/history.json, so your history persists between sessions.
+The app stores up to 20 recent requests in /data/history.json, so your history persists between sessions.

 ---

-6. Save Requests to Collections
+6. 💾 Save Requests to Collections

-If you have a request you want to reuse later, you can click the Save button.
-The app will save it as a JSON file inside /collections/, including its method, URL, headers, and body.
+You can save frequently used requests as JSON files inside /collections/, including their method, URL, headers, and body.
-You can easily organize and reload your saved API calls later.
+This allows you to easily organize and reload saved API calls later.

 ---

-7. Export Response
+7. 📤 Export Response

-Every response you receive can be exported to a text or JSON file for documentation or debugging.
+Each response can be exported to a .txt or .json file for documentation or debugging.
-The Export Response button sits neatly on the top-right corner of the response area and saves the entire output — including status, headers, and body — in one click.
+The “Export Response” button (located beside the Response label) saves the entire output — status, headers, and body — in one click.

 ---

-8. Clear Fields
+8. 🧹 Clear Fields

-The Clear button resets all inputs and outputs, so you can start a new test instantly without relaunching the app.
+The Clear button resets all inputs and outputs so you can start a new test instantly — without restarting the app.

 ---

-9. Environment Variables (Hidden but Functional)
+9. 🔒 Environment Variables (Hidden but Functional)

-Instead of showing an environment dropdown, the app silently loads a file named:
+The app silently loads:

 /environments/default.json

-This allows you to define key-value pairs (like base_url or auth_token) that can be used in any request without cluttering the interface.
+This allows you to define key-value pairs (like base_url or auth_token) used in any request, without cluttering the interface.

 ---

-10. Error Handling & Stability
+10. 🛡️ Error Handling & Stability

-The app uses Python’s requests library and handles most common errors gracefully:
+Built with Python’s requests library, the app handles errors gracefully:

 Invalid JSON bodies